urbi-mobility/ditto-contracts/README.md

 Hello there, this project is a proof of concept, and it's not intended to be used in production.

 # Driving License wallet initiative
-TL;DR: unlock cars by using your digital driving license.
+TL;DR: rent cars by using your digital driving license.

 ## Problem
 Signing up for a car sharing service requires users to go through a [Know Your Customer](https://en.wikipedia.org/wiki/Know_your_customer) (KYC) process.
 This process has to be repeated each time a user wants to sign up to a new, different service.
 Moreover, the KYC fee is often paid by users themselves.
 That's pretty frustrating: as a user, why should I pay for KYC if I did it already?
 Why should I wait days to get access to the car sharing service?
 As a car sharing provider: KYC has a negative impact on the conversion rate, I'm losing money.